Many people assume since vegan meats do not contain raw animal products, they have a longer shelf life than regular meat.

 There is little guidance on long plant-based meat can be safely frozen for.
 Plant-based meat is still relatively new and does not react in the freezer the way animal meat does.

-These products are still safe to eat after one month in the freezer, but the texture and flavor will likely be diminished.
+These products are still safe to eat after one month in the freezer, but the texture and natural flavor will likely be diminished.
 Remember, different brands may have different life spans and could last longer in the freezer.

 In general, you can freeze cooked food.
 If you are freezing cooked plant-based meat, do not put it in the freezer while it is still hot.
 This can change the temperate of your freezer and potentially allow harmful bacteria to flourish on all the items (source: Michigan State University).